kushalsharma/kotlin-example/README.md

-### This example Android application in Kotlin showcases sample code for
+### This example Android application in Kotlin showcase sample code for

 - RecyclerView implementation
 - Extension for toast